Diffusion of impurities in a moderately dense confined granular gas: Diffusion transport coefficients

-We want to determine the mass flux $\mathbf{j}_0$ to first-order in spatial gradients by solving the Enskog--Lorentz equation \eqref{2.1} by means of the Chapman--Enskog method \cite{CC70} adapted to inelastic collisions.
-Thus, after a short stage where the system has forgotten its initial conditions, a hydrodynamic regime is reached where the microscopic state of the granular gas is governed by the hydrodynamic fields $n_0$, $n$, $\mathbf{U}$, and $T$.
-Note that although the granular temperature is not a conserved field (due to the inelastic character of collisions), we assume that $T$ can be still considered as a slow field.
-This assumption has been clearly supported by different computer simulation works. \cite{G19} In the hydrodynamic regime, the Enskog--Lorentz equation \eqref{2.1} admits a \emph{normal} (or hydrodynamic) solution where all the space and time dependence of $f_0$ only occurs through a functional dependence on the hydrodynamic fields.
+Based on the above arguments}, in the hydrodynamic regime, the Enskog--Lorentz equation \eqref{2.1} admits a \emph{normal} (or hydrodynamic) solution where all the space and time dependence of $f_0$ only occurs through a functional dependence on the hydrodynamic fields.
 As usual, \cite{CC70} this functional dependence can be made explicit by assuming small spatial gradients.
 In this case, $f_0$ can be written as a series expansion in powers of the spatial gradients of the hydrodynamic fields: \beq f_0=f_0^{(0)}+f_0^{(1)}+\cdots, \eeq where the approximation $f_0^{(k)}$ is of order $k$ in the spatial gradients.
 The implementation of the Chapman--Enskog method to first order in the spatial gradients follows similar steps as those made in the conventional IHS model. \cite{GD02,GDH07,GHD07,GV09} Here, only the final results for the integral equations verifying the diffusion transport coefficients will be displayed.